djnavarro/jaysire/README.md

 relies on the [jsPsych](https://www.jspsych.org) library by Josh de Leeuw ([GitHub page](https://github.com/jspsych/jsPsych/)) to create the experiments, and is structured so that functions in jaysire use the same argument names as the corresponding jsPsych functions.
-The name “jaysire” is a phonetic transcription of “j-psy-R”, reflecting the fact that it adheres closely to the design principles used in the jsPsych javascript library.

 ## Installation